Environmental Justice in Indigenous Ecuador

 - A great program for many majors as you can do a creative project of your choice!

 - Bhutan—GIS in the Land of the Thunder Dragon (Bhutan)

 - Mexico – Literary & Social Movements (Mexico)

-- Costa Rica – Ag Sciences and Sustainability Internship (Costa Rica)
+- Costa Rica – Ag Science and Sustainability Internship (Costa Rica)

 - Other Programs in Native American Studies